Agri-Tourism Events and Activities

 How do you interpret "...must be incidental and subordinate to existing farm use..."?

-Generally speaking, the act of holding events on the parcel should be secondary or subsidiary to the farm use of the parcel.
+Generally speaking, holding events on the parcel should be secondary to the farm use of the parcel.
 In addition, the property must be receiving farm deferral through the Assessor’s Office.
-Review will occur on a case-by-case basis, as are all Conditional Use applications.

 Need more information?